Dr Joan Allen

 Annual Chartism Day

 I am a co-convenor of the annual Chartism conference.
-In 2017, it will be hosted by Dr Katrina Navickas at Heronsgate in London
+In July 2018, it was hosted by Professor Fabrice Bensimon at UCL with a special 1848 commemorative event at Kennington Common

 I am a contributor to The Revolution Papers, From Rising to Independence 1916-1923 : 'The Irish free State Constitution is passed' , No. 50, 26 October 2016

-My most recent publications include a chapter in Laurence Marley (ed.)
+My most recent publications include a study of NE Co-operative politics in Keith Laybourn and John Shepherd (eds) Labour and Working Class Lives (MUP 2017), a study of the Irish diasporic press in Laurence Marley (ed.)
 The British Labour Party and Twentieth-Century Ireland (MUP, 2015) and a study of Mazzini and print culture in Nick Carter (ed.)
-Britain, Ireland and the Risorgimento (Palgrave Macmillan, 2015)
+Britain, Ireland and the Risorgimento (Palgrave Macmillan, 2015).

 In 2013 I published an article on George Julian Harney and the Democratic Review in a special issue of Labour History Review which I co-edited with Owen R Ashton: Radicals, Chartists, and Internationalism, 78.1 (2013).